The Best Comedy Movies of 2019 (And The Worst)

 Adjusted Score: 45964%

 Critics Consensus: Hampstead plays matchmaker with a pair of talented veterans, but the sum of their efforts isn't enough to overcome a deeply mediocre story.

-Though Emily (Diane Keaton) and Donald (Brendan Gleeson) live in the same idyllic London neighborhood of Hampstead, the worlds they...
+Though Emily and Donald live in the same London neighborhood of Hampstead, the worlds they inhabit could not be more...
 [More]

 Critics Consensus: Where'd You Go, Bernadette offers dispiriting proof that a talented director, bestselling source material, and terrific cast can add up to far less than the sum of their parts.